 Construction activities of planned rail and transit projects including HSR would generate temporary noise levels requiring project-specific mitigation.
 Construction of any of the project alternatives in combination with the noise generated by other planned construction projects in the cumulative RSA would not, however, result in cumulative noise impacts, because construction, which could include pile driving, of multiple projects generating high noise levels would have to take place simultaneously and near sensitive receptors such that they would combine to create noise levels exceeding federal (Federal Railroad Administration [FRA] and Federal Highway Administration [FHWA]) or state standards.
-The possibility exists that substantial construction activity (or phases thereof), such as building the Google Project in San Jose, could occur simultaneous to HSR construction.
-While the precise timing of HSR construction in San Jose is uncertain at this time, there is the possibility that construction of portions of the two projects could occur at the same time.
-To the extent feasible, simultaneous construction activities would not be collocated such that the same receptors would be affected, and it is assumed that some construction noise would be attenuated by intervening structures.
-However, both projects would likely contribute to a cumulative construction noise impact.

-Additionally, the project will be required to comply with FRA and FTA guidelines for minimizing construction noise when work is conducted within 1,000 feet of sensitive receptors (NV-IAMF#1).
-Furthermore, the Authority will implement a noise-monitoring program and noise control measures (NV-MM#1) (see Section 3.4.7, Mitigation Measures, for more information on the mitigation measures).
+Additionally, the project would be required to comply with FRA and FTA guidelines for minimizing construction noise when work is conducted within 1,000 feet of sensitive receptors (NV-IAMF#1).
+Furthermore, the Authority would implement a noise-monitoring program and noise control measures (NV-MM#1) (see Section 3.4.7, Mitigation Measures, for more information on the mitigation measures).
 Therefore, there would not be a cumulative noise impact in the cumulative RSA from rail and transit projects related to construction.

 HSR and other planned rail and transit projects would create new and permanent sources of noise during operations from train passbys.
-The Authority will reduce exposure of sensitive receptors to operational noise by installing noise barriers where they are effective; if noise levels are still not reduced below the threshold for severe noise impact, the Authority will consider installing sound insulation at residences and institutional buildings to improve outdoor-to-indoor noise reduction (NV-MM#3).
+The Authority would reduce exposure of sensitive receptors to operational noise by installing noise barriers where they are effective; if noise levels are still not reduced below the threshold for severe noise impact, the Authority would consider installing sound insulation at residences and institutional buildings to improve outdoor-to-indoor noise reduction (NV-MM#3).
 If noise barriers or sound insulation are not effective, the Authority would acquire affected properties or compensate for habitat impacts (i.e., where noise results in impacts on biological resources).
-The Authority will support potential implementation by local jurisdictions of Quiet Zones, which will avoid trains sounding warning horns when approaching atgrade crossings (NV-MM#4).
-The Authority will require bidders for HSR vehicle technology procurement to meet federal regulations for vehicle noise (NV-MM#5), install special trackwork to minimize noise at track junctions (NV-MM#6), and conduct additional noise analysis during final design to identify further opportunities for noise from train passbys during operations, it will not eliminate the exposure of sensitive receptors to noise that, in combination with noise from other rail and transit projects, will exceed standards set by the FRA for high-speed ground transportation (see quantitative modeling results in discussion of project contribution).
+The Authority would support potential implementation by local jurisdictions of Quiet Zones, which would avoid trains sounding warning horns when approaching at-grade crossings (NV-MM#4).
+The Authority would require bidders for HSR vehicle technology procurement to meet federal regulations for vehicle noise (NV-MM#5), install special trackwork to minimize noise at track junctions (NV-MM#6), and conduct additional noise analysis during final design to identify further opportunities for noise mitigation (NV-MM#7).
+While mitigation would reduce exposure of sensitive receptors to noise from train passbys during operations, it would not eliminate the exposure of sensitive receptors to noise that, in combination with noise from other rail and transit projects, would exceed standards set by the FRA for high-speed ground transportation (see quantitative modeling results in discussion of project contribution).
 Therefore, the project in combination with other cumulative transportation projects would result in a cumulative impact.